Skip navigation

 Causes

-The joint capsule of the shoulder joint has ligaments that hold the shoulder bones to each other.
+The capsule of the shoulder joint has ligaments that hold the shoulder bones to each other.
 When the capsule becomes inflamed, the shoulder bones are unable to move freely in the joint.

 Symptoms